-Lectures and Tutorials: Lectures will be used to go through theory and examples, and will be held online via Zoom; see the lecture schedule below for a list of topics.
-Tuesday tutorial slots will be used for weekly quizzes; Thursday tutorials will be used to to cover any material missed in the prior lectures (if necessary).
-This offering of STA261 is synchronous, which means that your regular online attendance in lectures and tutorials is essential and expected.
-Lectures will be recorded so that you can re-watch them as you study.
+Lectures and Tutorials: Lectures will be used to go through theory and examples; see the lecture schedule below for a list of topics.
+Lectures will be held from 13:00-16:00 except on Tuesday July 16 and Tuesday July 30, when lectures will be held from 15:00-17:00 (following the midterms).
+Generally, the extra hour from 16:00-17:00 will be used to cover any material missed in the prior lectures (if necessary).
+Your regular attendance in lectures is essential and expected.
+Lectures will not be recorded, but annotated slides will be posted on Quercus following each lecture.

-Office Hours: Both instructor and TA office hours will take place online via Zoom; the exact weekly schedule will be posted on Quercus towards the start of the course.
+Office Hours: Instructor office hours will take place in person, while TA office hours will take place online via Zoom; the exact weekly schedule of office hours will be posted on Quercus towards the start of the course.

-Piazza: We have a Piazza page for the course: http://piazza.com/utoronto.ca/summer2021/sta261h1s.
+Piazza: We have a Piazza page for the course: https://piazza.com/utoronto.ca/summer2024/sta261h1s.
 This resource is meant only to provide help with course concepts and clarify brief administrative questions, so off-topic posts may be removed.
-While the teaching team will try to monitor the page, it's no substitute for office hours and there's no guarantee that every post will be responded to.
+While the teaching team will try to monitor the page, it is no substitute for office hours and there is no guarantee that every post will be responded to.
 You are strongly encouraged to participate and answer the questions of your fellow students (correct and helpful answers will be endorsed).
 If you do opt to use this service, make sure you're comfortable with the implications for your privacy; the ways that Piazza shares your personal information are outlined in the Privacy Policy and Terms of Service.